-The multi-award-winning attraction is full of interactive and interesting exhibitions, making it one of the finest museums in Ireland.
+The multi-award-winning attraction is full of interactive and interesting exhibitions, making it one of the finest museums in Ireland and one of the best things to do in Dubin.
 Further, booking a Dublin City Pass can get you reduced entry to this fantastic attraction.

 Address: The Chq Building, Custom House Quay, North Dock, Dublin 1, D01 T6K4, Ireland